 - The buyer has been invoiced already

 Then, companies should consider invoice financing (Invoice Discounting) instead of purchase order financing.
 Basically, with Purchase Order Financing, the financial intermediary releases the funds on behalf of the buyer.
-The manufacturer has not already issued an invoice.
+The manufacturer has not yet issued an invoice.
 The lending company transfers the funds to the manufacturer.
 Hence, the funds are used as a payment to begin the production.

 Purchase Order Financing versus Factoring